-60. A candidate who already holds a postgraduate certificate or diploma from the University of Edinburgh may be permitted by the appropriate College to apply for candidature for the associated postgraduate diploma or masters degree, provided that not more than five years have elapsed between their first graduation and acceptance as a candidate for the subsequent award.
-Marks awarded for courses taken previously as part of the certificate or diploma may be used in progression and award decisions relating to the new programme.
+60. A candidate who already holds a Postgraduate Certificate or Diploma from the University of Edinburgh may be permitted by the appropriate College to apply for candidature for the associated Postgraduate Diploma or Masters degree, provided that not more than five years have elapsed between their first graduation and acceptance as a candidate for the subsequent award.
+Marks awarded for courses taken previously as part of the certificate or diploma will be used in progression and award decisions relating to the new programme.
 Credit for courses taken previously which form part of the Degree Programme Table for the new programme does not count against the credit allowance for Recognition of Prior Learning (RPL).
+Candidates who have exited the University with a Postgraduate Certificate or Diploma due to failure to meet relevant progression requirements for the associated award for which they are applying are not eligible to apply for readmission on this basis.